Chart Color Schemes

 Kotara has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified three projects potentially affecting this area: Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, Uniting Charlestown, and Woolworths Broadmeadow - Stage 1 Demolition.
-The following details the most relevant projects.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that may affect this region.
+Notable projects include Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, Uniting Charlestown, and Woolworths Broadmeadow - Stage 1 Demolition.
+The following list outlines those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.